 The Hazel Creek restoration projects at Sly Park Recreation Area not only improved the water quality at Jenkinson Lake and vitality of a thriving meadow, but the much-needed infrastructure also allows more people to enjoy its scenic beauty.

-Funding by the Sierra Nevada Conservancy, California Department of Fish and Game, and the El Dorado Irrigation District (EID) paved the way for this critical drainage to be restored after construction activity and years of overuse.
+Funding by the Sierra Nevada Conservancy, California Department of Fish and Wildlife, and the El Dorado Irrigation District (EID) paved the way for this critical drainage to be restored after construction activity and years of overuse.

 Meadow restoration aids El Dorado’s top water supply